-- Verify that you want to delete the specified gateways, then type the word delete in the confirmation box, and choose Delete. - (Optional) If you want to provide feedback about your deleted gateway, complete the feedback dialog box, then choose Submit.
+- Verify that you want to delete the specified gateways, then type the word delete in the confirmation box, and choose Delete. - (Optional) If you want to provide feedback about your deleted gateway, complete the 5. feedback dialog box, then choose Submit.
 Otherwise, choose Skip.

 You no longer pay software charges after you delete a gateway, but resources such as Amazon S3 bucket and Amazon EC2 instances persist.
 You can remove the gateway Amazon EC2 instance after the file gateway is removed.
+If you don't need the data in Amazon S3 buckets associated with the file shares, you can choose to remove your Amazon S3 buckets.
+For instructions, see Deleting your bucket.